Indigenous Patient Navigator (IPN) Program

 - Community and clinic profiles

-To learn more about the Aboriginal Patient Navigator Program, please read some of the stories regarding Indigenous Health services at Eastern Health.
+To learn more about the Indigenous Patient Navigator Program, please read some of the stories regarding Indigenous Health services at Eastern Health.

-The Aboriginal Patient Navigator office is located in:
+The Indigenous Patient Navigator office is located in:

 Health Sciences Centre, Main Entrance (Yellow Brick Rd.)